 Steve Jobs’s Next Move

-After being pushed out of his position at Apple in 1985 after the failure of Lisa, Steve Jobs — now operating under the company NeXT — debuted a new computer in 1988.
-Called the NeXT, the computer had three microprocessors and a RAM of 8 MB.
-It had a groundbreaking object-oriented operating system capable of some serious multitasking, making it a real selling point for programmers and developers and a real threat for Apple at the time.
+After being pushed out of his position at Apple in 1985 after the failure of Lisa, Steve Jobs—now operating under the company NeXT—debuted a new computer in 1988.
+Called the NeXT, the computer had three microprocessors and 8 MB RAM.
+It had a groundbreaking object-oriented operating system capable of serious multitasking, making it a real selling point for programmers and developers and a real threat to Apple.

 1989

-The Internet’s launch in 1983 did not necessarily explode with popularity.
-It took a little bit of time, but by 1989, the Internet finally hit 100,000 hosts.
-This benchmark was unheard of at the time, and it showed the world that this was not some simple little fad — the Internet was here to stay.
+The Internet’s launch in 1983 did not necessarily explode in popularity.
+It took a little time, but by 1989, it had finally hit 100,000 hosts.
+This benchmark was unheard of at the time, and it showed the world that this was not some simple little fad—the Internet was here to stay.
 This was further underlined by the emergence of a proposal for the World Wide Web in Switzerland (and, not long after, the entire globe).

 Handheld and Portable

-With the release of the Nintendo GameBoy and the launch of the Macintosh Portable, 1989 showed consumers and developers alike that the decade ahead would bring with it an emphasis on convenience, portability, and handheld capabilities.
-Smaller, better, faster, stronger, and more affordable were the real pillars of technological advancements at this time, and these priorities would come to the forefront in the 1990s.
+The release of the Nintendo GameBoy and the launch of the Macintosh Portable in 1989 showed consumers and developers alike that the decade ahead would emphasize convenience, portability, and handheld capabilities.
+Smaller, better, faster, stronger, and more affordable were the real pillars of technological advancements, and these priorities would come to the forefront in the 1990s.